ZahraYqb/cpp-vector-oop-project/part1/reports.md

 </ul>

 <h2>Comparing T** to T*:</h2>
 The number of clocks when inserting/removing, for the vector of pointers is significantly lower than vector of shapes.
-This shows when we work with large objects, using pointers can be more efficient in memory management.
+This shows, as we work with large objects, using pointers can be more efficient in memory management.